Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 Florence is widely regarded as one of the most culturally rich cities in Italy, and for good reason.
 The city has a long and illustrious history and played a major role in the Renaissance period.

-In addition to these famous galleries, Florence is the final resting place of many famous figures, such as Michelangelo, Galileo, and Machiavelli.
+In addition to these famous galleries, why visit Florence is to bear witness to the final resting place of many famous figures, such as Michelangelo, Galileo, and Machiavelli.
 With its rich cultural heritage and vibrant artistic scene, Florence truly is a must-visit destination for anyone interested in history, art, and culture.

 2. The Awe-inspiring Architecture